ddeutils/ddedocs/docs/methodology.md

 ### Requirements Gathering

-The process of gathering requirements from various stakeholders can be technically and inter-personally challenging.
+:material-page-last: The process of gathering requirements from various stakeholders can be technically and inter-personally challenging.
 Not everyone will have the same understanding of the problem or its solutions.
 Techniques such as interviews, surveys, and workshops will help expose these differences so that we can work towards getting everyone on the same page.
 Mock-ups and wireframes can also help flush out requirements at this phase.

 [Read More about Requirements Gathering](./requirements-gathering.md)